VDA5050/VDA5050/VDA5050_EN.md

 ### 6.6.6 Operating Mode

 For regular order execution, fleet control shall be in full control of the mobile robot.
-There are however situations where this is not possible, e.g., when manual human interaction on the mobile robot is required.
+There are however situations where this is not possible, e.g., when manual interaction on the mobile robot is required.
 The mobile robot shall report this using the field `operatingMode`.

 The following lists describe the values of the field `operatingMode`, their meaning, and implications on the interaction between mobile robot and fleet control: